tubbytwins/sweep2_rp2040_qmk_config/readme.md

 If you are using other RP2040 boards that have both BOOT and RESET buttons available, then you will probably need to do the BOOT+RESET sequence:

-1 - Press and hold BOOT button
+* Step 1: Press and hold BOOT button
-2 - Press RESET button and then release it
+* Step 2: Press RESET button and then release it
-3 - Release the BOOT button
+* Step 3: Release the BOOT button

 As mentioned above and in the [Sea-Picro documentation](https://github.com/joshajohnson/sea-picro), the Sea-Picro board does not need this, since it has the improved BOOT+RESET circuit.
 Simply hold down the RESET button for at least 1 second, then release it.

-The reason I chose the Sea-Picro is because (A) it has the improved BOOT+RESET circuit, which only uses one button; and (B) other RP2040 boards usually have the BOOT and RESET buttons installed on the top side.
-Since the Ferris Sweep requires the boards to be mounted top-side down, these buttons are not accessible.
+The reason I chose the Sea-Picro board is because (A) it has the improved BOOT+RESET circuit, which only uses one button; and (B) other RP2040 boards usually have the BOOT and RESET buttons installed on the top side of the board.
+Since the Ferris Sweep requires the boards to be mounted top-side down, these buttons would not be accessible.
 While it is possible to take out the board before reflashing it (since the board is socketed), I don't advise doing this too many times.

 Note: If you wish to leave bootloader mode WITHOUT updating the firmware, you can either (1) tap the RESET button for less than half a second, or (2) simply un-plug and re-plug the USB-C cable.
 The RP2040 will return to its last uploaded firmware on a reset or power-cycle.